alexthegoodman/reeviewr-prisma/modules/client/README.md

 # TODO:

-- Config rework
-- Remove snapshots
 - Configure storybook and jest
 - Configure cypress
 - Configure Heroku and Heroku CI

+- bash script for new components

 - Hooks
 - Context